 Umgeni Water, as a Bulk Water Services Provider, is cognisant of the impact that Non-Revenue Water (NRW) has on the ability of WSA's to sustainably supply consumers.
 WSA's within KZN face the challenges of poor and ageing infrastructure.
-They also lack the technology and vital skills needed to combat NRW.
+They still have some challenges with regards to technology and vital skills needed to combat NRW.
 As a result the municipalities are "faced with almost insurmountable odds in combatting water loss".